-Nisha Dua Founded #BUILTBYGIRLS To Give Young Women The Tools To Become Future Tech Leaders
+Nisha Dua Founded #BUILTBYGIRLS To Help Young Women Become Future Tech Leaders

 Nisha Dua is the founder of #BUILTBYGIRLS, a platform that empowers young women with the skills and resources in technology to be successful in their future careers, whether they dream of being an engineer or starting their own fashion company.
 Dua is also a co-founder and partner at BBG Ventures, a venture capital fund aimed at investing in women-led companies.
 That's why Nisha Dua is included in this special edition of Bustle's Must Follow, in which we highlight the incredible Asian American and Pacific Islander voices you need to follow on Instagram and Twitter.